hancy16/Variable-rate-generative-compression/README.md

 ### Environments
 The code is running on 4 TITAN XP GPUs.
 Modify the gpu_num in the script to change the number of GPUs.

+The complete version will be released as soon as possible.